Home Blog Do All Sunglasses Protect Your Eyes From UV Rays

 Fortunately, prescription sunglasses for men & women can be purchased for a variety of lens types to fit your needs, so your corrective prescription doesn't have to get in the way when you're hiking in the woods or relaxing by the pool.
 A trustworthy eye care provider like Eyeweb can help you create sunglasses that are precisely tailored to your prescription, regardless of whether you wear progressive, bifocal, varifocal, or myopic lenses.

-Mirrors, solid or gradient tints, polarization filters, and specialty coatings are additional ways to further personalize prescription sunglasses.
+Mirrors, solid or gradient tints, polarization filters, and speciality coatings are additional ways to further personalize prescription sunglasses.
 Be as specific as you can with your eye care provider while purchasing prescription sunglasses online.
 Tell them what activities and sports you wish to participate in, how frequently you intend on using the sunglasses, and if you want to use them while driving.
 This will assist in providing you with the most suitable customized lens option.

 Polarized Sunglasses

-The unfavorable blinding effect known as glare is produced by light reflections and is frequently seen near water, damp surfaces, or busy highways.
+The unfavourable blinding effect known as glare is produced by light reflections and is frequently seen near water, damp surfaces, or busy highways.
 Glare has the potential to be hazardous, particularly for motorists and outdoor athletes like cyclists, joggers, and skiers.
 Light waves oscillate in all directions, but they align just in a single direction (i.e., they become polarized) when it is reflected from smooth surfaces like wet roadways.

 You can use this effect to get rid of glare.
 Certain sunglass lenses have polarization filters built in to prevent the passage of this reflected light, which is vertically polarized.
 You will enjoy everything with these sunglasses on without the bothersome reflections.

-In addition to providing greater visual comfort, polarized sunglasses may enhance contrast perception and increase color vibrancy, which makes them appropriate for a variety of outdoor activities.
+In addition to providing greater visual comfort, polarized sunglasses may enhance contrast perception and increase colour vibrancy, which makes them appropriate for a variety of outdoor activities.
 Polarization filters can significantly lessen glare, which helps with driving, watersports, skiing, cycling, and jogging vision.

 Every circumstance doesn't call for polarized lenses.
 Wearing them may make it difficult for you to see certain LCD screens or electronic panels in older cars.
 When purchasing polarized sunglasses, be careful to explain to the eye care specialist exactly how you want to use them.
 Inquire about testing the lenses outside of practice as well, in "real-life" scenarios.